tarmolov/tarmolov.github.com/_posts/2013-09-25-bem-calendar.md

 So why cannot I implement this paradigm completely?
 The case is bem-core uses jQuery which penetrated into all parts of ```i-bem```.
 As a result you have to use jQuery in your BEM blocks because blocks know about base library.

-My architecture overview is presented in a diagramm bellow:
+My architecture overview is presented in a diagram bellow:
 [![Architecture overview](https://raw.github.com/tarmolov/bem-calendar/master/doc/image/_design/image_design_tarmolov.png)](https://raw.github.com/tarmolov/bem-calendar/master/doc/image/_design/image_design_tarmolov.png)

-As you can see that BEM is not displayed on the diagramm.
+As you can see that BEM is not displayed on the diagram.
 In my opinion base architecture should not depend on BEM or other methodology.

 There are a few differences from Zakas approach: